jobbemaas/cordova-plugin-zebra-externalkeypad/README.md

 ## Function to get connection status

-`success` is a callback called to return the status (connected/disconnected).
+`success` is a callback called with the result, when the function is executed properly.

 `error` is a callback called if anything goes wrong.
 (Optional)